- Understanding Hair Oils

 What Are Penetrating Oils & How Do They Work?

 Penetrating oils are oils that can penetrate deep into the hair shaft, providing hydration, nourishment, and repair from within.
 These oils are especially good for hair that is dry, damaged, or lacks internal hydration since they replenish moisture, strengthen hair, and promote overall hair health.
-In a nutshell, they work as follows:
+These types of penetrating oils include: Coconut oil, Avocado oil, Olive oil, Rosehip oil, Marula oil, and Shea butter.

 -